hermandrew/tims-hot-sauce/README.md

 Tester
 ------

+This should be the general flow that a tester walks through when they come to give some feedback on some delicious hot sauce.

 ### Bottle Entry

 The first thing we need to do is submit a bottle, so the first screen should simply be a textfield to take the ID of the bottle.
 This screen should be cryptic and cool looking.